 Promote SMS opt-ins on all your customer-facing channels

-It’s likely your business already uses social media or email marketing, and as an ecommerce brand, you obviously have a website.
-If SMS marketing is something new to your business, you’ll want to ensure you’re promoting it on all channels to start increasing your number of subscribers.
+Your business likely already uses social media or email marketing, and as an ecommerce brand, you obviously have a website.
+If SMS marketing is something new to your business, you’ll want to ensure you’re promoting it on all channels to increase your subscribers.
 In fact, reports show that over 48 million people will choose to opt-in to SMS in 2020, meaning many customers will appreciate the ability to have instant communication with your brand for coupons, shipping updates, and more.

 A few best practices include creating graphics to promote your brand’s SMS opt-in, share those graphics on Instagram and stories, tweet about it and explain the benefits, and give your new SMS opt-in a small shoutout in any newsletter you send.
 In each case, tell customers the benefits of subscribing and show them exactly where they can sign up.